BV-BRC/p3_genome_annotation/app_specs/GenomeAnnotationGenbankTest.md

-# Application specficiation: GenomeAnnotationGenbankTest
+# Application specfication: GenomeAnnotationGenbankTest

 This is the application specification for service with identifier GenomeAnnotationGenbankTest.

 The backend script implementing the application is [App-GenomeAnnotationGenbankTest](service-scripts/App-GenomeAnnotationGenbankTest.pm).

-This service does the following:

-   Calls genes and functionally annotate input contig set.
+This service performs the following task:   Calls genes and functionally annotate input contig set.

 It takes the following parameters: